picosh/docs/posts/prose.md

 then the post will be published but unlisted.
 It will not show up on the blog index page or RSS feed for your blog.

+However, the post is still publicly accessible!
+This gives users the ability to share posts before "publishing" them.

 ## `toc`

 This property adds a table of contents to the blog post based on the headers.
 If